-I mean, really — where else do you cram hundreds of 20-year-olds into one thin-walled building with limited shower space?
+I mean, really — where else do you cram hundreds of 18-year-olds into one thin-walled building with limited shower space?

-Combine that with challenging college-level classes and the fact that going to college is the first time living away from home for most students, and college student stress and sleepless nights become inevitable.
+Combine that with challenging college-level classes and the fact that college is often the first time students are living away from home, and college student stress and sleepless nights become inevitable.

 Here’s what you can do to maximize your sleep time:

 Whether your neighbor is hosting the dorm party of the century or your roommate can’t stop facetiming with her boyfriend back home into the wee hours of the morning, ear plugs can help block out all types of noises that lead to college insomnia.

 Pro Tip: If you’re worried you won’t be able to hear your alarm, try putting your phone on vibrate and sleeping next to it.

 If ear plugs aren’t enough to beat college insomnia, you may have to break out the big guns: white noise.
 You can either buy (or petition your parents to buy) a white noise machine, or just pop in your iPod headphones and listen to something soothing as you drop off to sleep.
 You can even get earbuds specifically designed to block out background noise.

 One study on the most popular music to fall asleep to ranks Coldplay as number one in sleepy-time music.
 Other great choices include meditation tapes and classical music.
 And I’ve had personal success while podcasts.